Why Winter Flight-Seeing is a Must-Try Activity in Squamish

 Good to know: Due to helicopter capacity, four people are needed to book this experience.

 Take a scenic flight through the Coast Mountains to the tip of Howe Sound and over the Stawamus Chief’s 700-metre granite cliffs.
 On your way, you will also pass by the renowned Shannon Falls, AKA British Columbia's 3rd highest waterfall.
 Watch for the many snowcapped mountains behind the Sea to Sky Gondola; the Sky Pilot Massif is a sight to behold in the winter.

 Gasp in awe as you fly through regions of Squamish that most locals don’t even know exist and photograph areas explored only by grizzly bears, goats, eagles, and backcountry enthusiasts.
-On the Squamish Explorer tour, you’ll get a little bit of all things Squamish rolled into one.
+On the Sea to Sky Pilot tour, you’ll get a little bit of all things Squamish rolled into one.
 Alpine lakes, jagged peaks, secret waterfalls, and rambling glaciers are just a few of the unforgettable sights and wait until you see the Tantalus Range in all of its glory.